John Kundereri Moriarty: Early life and education

-Moriarty received his schooling at St Francis House in Semaphore, a beachside suburb of Adelaide, South Australia.

 In 1970 Moriarty graduated from Flinders University with a Bachelor of Arts, the first Aboriginal person to do so.
 He was later a recipient of a Churchill Fellowship.

 Activism

 Moriarty was a foundation member of South Australia's Aborigines' Progress Association in 1964, becoming vice-president of the organisation, which fought for land rights and established the groundwork for an Aboriginal legal service (now referred to as an ATSILS, a specialised community legal centre).

 He was a member of the committee which ran the Aboriginal Publications Foundation, which published the magazine for Indigenous people, Identity, in the 1970s.

 Soccer

 Moriarty played association football (soccer) for South Australian First Division teams Port Thistle and Adelaide Juventus before playing for Adelaide Croatia, alongside St Francis House schoolmates Perkins (also his cousin) and Briscoe.

 In 1960 he was selected to play his first game for the state, which meant travelling to Western Australia.
 In order for him to be allowed to travel out of the state, the South Australian Soccer Federation had to get permission from the Protector of Aborigines (Clarence Edmund Bartlett, who also wrote a book about Point McLeay mission).
 Also in 1960, Moriarty was the first recognised Indigenous Australian to be selected for a national soccer team.
 He was selected to play in an Australian national team tour to Hong Kong, but the tour was cancelled after Australia's expulsion from FIFA.

 Moriarty's career ended after a collision with a goalkeeper, after he had represented the state of South Australia 17 times.
 After retiring, Moriarty served on the board of Adelaide Juventus (later Adelaide City).